Derick Dillard’s Latest Twitter Post Backfires, Jill Duggar Counters Husband With Baby Oriented Instagram

 “Please consider the feedback you’re receiving, Derick,” one fan wrote.
 “You’re making a mockery of yourself and reducing your witness.”

 While he is getting criticized on Twitter, his wife, Jill Duggar, is doing damage control through her Instagram account.
-As a mother of two, she shies away from overtly political messages and instead uploads pictures from her family life.
+As a mother-of-two, she shies away from overtly political messages and instead uploads pictures from her family life.

-She experienced some complications when she gave birth to her second son, Samuel Dillard, but since have made full recovery.
-Now that she is permanent back in the US, after spending most of her early motherhood in Central America, she started working at her husband’s church as well.
+She experienced some complications when she gave birth to her second son, Samuel Dillard, but has since made a full recovery.
+Now that she is permanently back in the U.S., after spending most of her early motherhood in Central America, she started working at her husband’s church as well.

 Do you think Derick Dillard will continue posting controversial tweets?
 Do you think TLC may limit his presence on Counting On?
 Let us know in the comments below.